Unsupervised Cross-lingual Adaptation for Sequence Tagging and Beyond: Preliminary

 \subsection{Label Projection for Sequence Tagging}

-Label projection is to propagate the gold standard labels from the source language to the target language via aligned text segments, which is straightforward for text or text pair classification tasks.
-As with label projection for sequence tagging, an additional alignment model~\cite{och-ney-2003-systematic,dyer-etal-2013-simple} is needed to produce more fine-grained alignment.
-Let $\mathrm{\bf x}^{src} = \{x^{src}_i\}^{T^{src}}_{i=1}$ and $\mathrm{\bf x}^{tgt} = \{x^{tgt}_j\}^{T^{tgt}}_{j=1}$ be the source text and the translated pseudo-parallel text respectively.
-We investigate some alignment methods to induce word alignment links $\mathrm{\bf a}= \{ a_i \} ^{T^{src}}_{i=1}$, where $a_i \in [1, T^{tgt}] \cup \{\text{NULL}\}$ indicates which target word (or NULL) is the translation of the $i$-th source word.
-Aligning word-level labels provides a simple solution for label projection~\cite{mayhew-etal-2017-cheap,fei2020cross}, however, it is fragile to the change of word order and the alignment missing issue, as depicted in Figure~\ref{fig:wor2word}.
+Label projection is to propagate the gold standard labels of the source-language training sentences to their translations in the target languages.
+Since the source sentence is naturally aligned to the translated sentence at sentence-level, label projection for sentence classification or sentence pair classification task is straightforward.
+When it comes to the sequence tagging task requiring token-level supervision signals, an additional alignment model~\citep{och-ney-2003-systematic,dyer-etal-2013-simple} is needed to produce more fine-grained alignment information.
+Let $\mathrm{\bf x}^{src} = \{x^{src}_i\}^{T^{src}}_{i=1}$ and $\mathrm{\bf x}^{tgt} = \{x^{tgt}_j\}^{T^{tgt}}_{j=1}$ be the source sentence and the translated sentence in target language respectively.
+The paired sentences are then sent to the word alignment toolkit to generate word alignment links $\mathrm{\bf a}= \{ a_i \} ^{T^{src}}_{i=1}$, where $a_i \in [1, T^{tgt}] \cup \{\text{NULL}\}$ indicates which target word (or NULL) is the translation of the $i$-th source word.
+Directly aligning word-level labels~\citep{mayhew-etal-2017-cheap,xie-etal-2018-neural,fei-etal-2020-cross} provides a simple solution for token-level label projection, however, it is fragile to the change of word order and the alignment missing issue, as depicted in Figure~\ref{fig:word2word}.
 Instead, to improve the alignment quality, we propose ``\textit{\textbf{span-to-span mapping}}'' strategy to transform word-based alignment to span-based alignment and propagate the source labels via the aligned spans.
 For each gold standard span $\mathrm{\bf x}^{src}_{i:n}$ from the $i$-th source word to the $n$-th source word ($n \geq i$), we locate the aligned span $\mathrm{\bf x}^{tgt}_{j:m}$ in the target language as follows:

-where $\mathrm{\bf a}_{i:n}$ denotes the alignment of the source span $\mathrm{\bf x}^{src}_{i:n}$.
-Then, we copy the source span label, e.g., \texttt{PER} or \texttt{LOC} in NER task, to the aligned span and re-generate the boundary label.
+where $\mathrm{\bf a}_{i:n}$ denotes the alignment links of all source words in $\mathrm{\bf x}^{src}_{i:n}$.
+Then, we copy the source span label, e.g., \texttt{PER} or \texttt{LOC} in the NER task, to the aligned span and re-generate the boundary label.
 With this strategy, the post-processing efforts for the potential change of word order are saved and the alignment missing issue is largely alleviated.
-Note that \textit{\textbf{span-to-span mapping}} is equivalent to word-by-word mapping when aligning spans with same length and same word order.
+Note that \textit{\textbf{span-to-span mapping}} is equivalent to word-by-word mapping when the source and target spans have the same length and word order.